creativecreature/sturdyc/README.md

 The entire example is available [here.](https://github.com/creativecreature/sturdyc/tree/main/examples/permutations)

-# Refresh buffering
+# Refresh coalescing

 As seen in the example above, we're storing the records once for every set of options.
 However, we're not really utilizing the fact that the endpoint is batchable when we're performing the refreshes.

-To make this more efficient, we can enable the **refresh buffering** functionality.
+To make this more efficient, we can enable the **refresh coalescing** functionality.
 Internally, the cache is going to create a buffer for every cache key permutation.
 It is then going to collect ids until it reaches a certain size, or exceeds a time-based threshold.